-The Marine Five Star Dealer Certification Program is designed to ensure that buying and maintaining a boat are pleasant experiences.
-When you visit a Marine Five Star Certified Dealer you can feel confident you are choosing a business that is committed to your satisfaction.
-You can expect to find:
+The Marine Industry Dealership Certification Program is designed to ensure that buying and maintaining a boat are pleasant experiences.
+When you visit a Marine Industry Certified Dealership, you can feel confident you're choosing a business that is committed to your satisfaction, both in terms of product and service.
+You can expect:

 - Friendly, knowledgeable employees

 - Reliable service